demsking/gulp-fontello-config/README.md

           fontelico: 'fo',
           entypo: 'en'
        },
+       packs: ['meteocons'],    // Use this option to add all glyphs in the
+                                // fonts pack meteocons for example
        done: function(config) { // The callback function
             // you can change config object here
             // config.glyphs contains glyphs